 Designed to foreground Ars Nova’s values through the creation of more equitable and power-sharing curatorial practices, the Vision Residency expands Ars Nova’s artistic vision by inviting seven artist-curators to populate our digital platform with their own work as well as work by artists they champion and admire.

 Each Resident is given broad support from Ars Nova’s full staff, and spends two months planning for one month of activity on Ars Nova Supra.
 Each will be paid for their curation and administrative work, as well as a program budget to allocate towards the creation, development and presentation of work during their curated month.
 Vision Residents are encouraged to invite other artists they feel inspired by, want to collaborate with or simply wish to amplify, to make and share work using the budget and resources of the residency during their month of programming.

-Vision Residency programming on Ars Nova Supra will begin January 2021, with full schedules and details to come.
+Vision Residency programming on Ars Nova Supra begins January 2021!
+For schedules and details, click here.

 OUR 2020/21 VISION RESIDENTS

 Click each headshot for an artist bio.